-KIPP Colorado works closely with Denver Public Schools on situations where an expulsion hearing may be warranted.
-After a proper investigation and hearing, in accordance with Denver Public Schools policy JK-R, Student Conduct and Discipline Procedures, a student may be recommended for expulsion from KIPP Colorado Parents/Guardians will be notified before a student is formally recommended for an expulsion hearing.
+KIPP Colorado works closely with Denver Public Schools on situations where an expulsion is recommended.
+After a proper investigation and expulsion hearing, in accordance with Denver Public Schools policy JK-R, Student Conduct and Discipline Procedures, a student may be recommended for expulsion from KIPP Colorado.
+Parents/Guardians will be notified before a student is formally recommended for an expulsion hearing.
+Parents/Guardians have the right to retain their own legal counsel or advocate to represent their student during this process.